 The levels are fantastically designed, with each route containing unique shortcuts to improve that time to the get to you camp at the end.
 Some may require a certain bike with better suspension or more speed, or perhaps better handling on corners.
 Spotting that new shortcut out of the corner of your eye never loses it’s charm.
 You can even unlock a night run for each trail to make it even more challenging – if you’re good enough to get to that point in the first place.

 There are of course leaderboards, allowing you to compete with pals for the best times on each trial.
-I have to admit, I have encountered several bugs connecting to these every now and then, and one harrowing moment caused my save game to revert, forcing me to replay several trails to get back to where I was.
+At launch, I did encounter several bugs connecting to these every now and then, and one harrowing moment caused my save game to revert, forcing me to replay several trails to get back to where I was.
+The game can be fiendishly difficult but it never cheats you, and I think this is what makes it so great to play.

 Lonely Mountains: Downhill is a both a relaxing and invigorating change to most games of its nature, in addition to being a game that requires precision, skill and patience to really get the most out of it.
 Either way you roll, I’d wholeheartedly recommend picking this up – I haven’t screamed “F**K!” at my screen when I’ve screwed up with this much earnest all generation.